eb46/eb46/README.md

 ### Hi there, I'm Eric! 👋

 I'm a Software Engineer and Photographer based in Southern California.
-I'm currently working as a Software Engineer for [JMJ Financial](https://web.jmj.me/), a care management platform helping to build a community of people united to support loved ones in need of critical healthcare necessities.
+I'm currently working as a Software Engineer for [JMJ Financial](https://web.jmj.me/).

 I'm huge on collaboration and a strong believer in "If you want to go fast, go alone.
 If you want to go far, go together." - African Proverb